balt-dev/pancake/README.txt

 - length X
     Puts the current length of the stack, as an integer, into the given register.
+- swap X 0
+    Swaps the value in this regsiter
+    with the value in at the value at the index of the top of the stack minus the given value.

 - jump LOOP
     Always jumps to a label.